Aimee Semple McPherson: Life in the media spotlight

-Heightened Fame

 By early 1926, McPherson had become one of the most charismatic and influential women and ministers of her time.
 Her fame equaled, to name a few, Charles Lindbergh, Johnny Weissmuller, Jack Dempsey, Babe Ruth, Ty Cobb, Knute Rockne, Bobby Jones, Louise Brooks, and Rudolph Valentino.
-She was a major American phenomenon, who along with some other high profile preachers of the time, unlike Hollywood celebrities, could be admired by their adoring public, "without apparently compromising their souls."
+She was a major American phenomenon, who along with some other high-profile preachers of the time, unlike Hollywood celebrities, could be admired by their adoring public, "without apparently compromising their souls."

-Scopes trial

-McPherson crusaded against Darwinian evolution and became a supporter of William Jennings Bryan during the 1925 Scopes trial, about local laws prohibiting the teaching of human evolution.
+McPherson crusaded against Darwinian evolution and supported William Jennings Bryan during the 1925 Scopes trial, about local laws prohibiting the teaching of human evolution.
 Bryan and McPherson worked together in the Temple, and they believed that Darwinism undermined morality, "poisoning the minds of the children of the nation."
-McPherson organized an all-night prayer service, preceded by a Bible parade through Los Angeles."
+McPherson organized an all-night prayer service, preceded by a Bible parade through Los Angeles.

-Politics

 McPherson's political alignment was undisclosed.
-She endorsed Herbert Hoover, but threw her support behind Franklin D. Roosevelt and his social programs after his election.
+She endorsed Herbert Hoover but supported Franklin D. Roosevelt and his social programs after his election.
 She patronized organized labor, preaching that a gangster's money was "no more unclean than the dollars of the man who amasses his millions from underpaid factory workers".
-She was more cautious when labor strikes resulted in violent uprisings, and worried about Communism's influence in labor unions.
-McPherson opposed both Communism and fascism as totalitarian rule; Communism ruling without God and fascism wrongly stating to represent the power of God.
+She was more cautious when labor strikes resulted in violent uprisings, and worried about communism's influence in labor unions.
+McPherson opposed both communism and fascism as totalitarian rule; communism ruling without God and fascism wrongly stating to represent the power of God.

 McPherson did not align herself consistently with any broad conservative or liberal political agenda.
 Instead, she wanted Christianity to occupy a central place in national life.
-The Foursquare Gospel Church currently qualifies the evangelist's views "in light of the political and religious climate of the 1920s, 30s, and 40s," drawing a contrast between her approach and "today's extreme fundamentalist, right-wing Christianity."
+The Foursquare Gospel Church currently qualifies the evangelist's views "in light of the political and religious climate of the 1920s, 30s, and 40s," contrasting her approach with "today's extreme fundamentalist, right-wing Christianity."
 She was also among the first prominent Christian ministers to defend the establishment of a Jewish homeland in Palestine.

 Reported kidnapping

-The reported kidnapping of Aimee Semple McPherson caused a media frenzy and changed her life and career.
-After disappearing in May 1926, she reappeared in Mexico five weeks later, stating she had been held for ransom in a desert shack.
-Subsequent grand-jury inquiries precipitated continued public interest.

-Disappearance and return

-On May 18, 1926, McPherson disappeared from Ocean Park Beach in Santa Monica, CA. Presuming she had drowned, searchers combed the area.
+McPherson's reported kidnapping caused a media frenzy and changed her life and career.
+On May 18, 1926, McPherson disappeared from Ocean Park Beach in Santa Monica, California.
+Presuming she had drowned, searchers combed the area.
 McPherson sightings were reported around the county, often many miles apart.
 The Temple received calls and letters claiming knowledge of McPherson, including ransom demands.

-After weeks of unpromising leads, Mildred Kennedy believed her daughter to be dead.
+After weeks of unpromising leads, Mildred Kennedy believed her daughter was dead.